GQYXYH/realpen/README.md

 ## Hardware Setup (Vision-based Furuta Pendulum)

-Instructions for a robust hardware setup and a standardized lab environemnt for vision-based experiments on the Furuta Pendulum can be found [here](./hardware_setup/instructions.md).
+Instructions for a robust hardware setup and a standardized lab environment for vision-based experiments on the Furuta Pendulum can be found [here](./hardware_setup/instructions.md).

 ## Software Setup
 The setup is described in the Blue River Techs GitHub repository and was tested in Python 3.6.7.
 Both repositories, the Blue River Tech repository on GitHub and this one have working ODE simulators but they are different.
 Both ODE simulation types seem to represent the dynamics of the pendulum and finding a better simulator is a matter of parameter tuning.
 In addition, this repository includes a new Mujoco simulation.
 More on the internal simulators can be found below.